microsoft/MLOpsPython/docs/getting_started.md

 - Deploy the model to the QA environment in [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/).
 - Smoke test
   - The test sends a sample query to the scoring web service and verifies that it returns the expected response.
 Have a look at the [smoke test code](../ml_service/util/smoke_test_scoring_service.py) for an example.

-### **Azure [pipeline](../.pipelines/diabetes_regression-batchscoring-ci.yml) for batch scoring**
-This pipeline has a sequence of stages for:
-1. **Batch Scoring Code Continuous Integration:** triggered on code changes to master branch on GitHub.
-Runs linting, unit tests, code coverage and publishes a batch scoring pipeline.
-1. **Run Batch Scoring**: invokes the published batch scoring pipeline to score a model.

 ### Set up the Batch Scoring pipeline